 Tallest in Hawaii?

 Often there is mentioned that Kahiwa Falls are the highest in Hawaii.
 This is not true - not far from Kahiwa are Olo'upena Falls (roughly 900 m), Pu'uka'oku Falls (roughly 840 m), Haloku Falls (roughly 700 m).
 On Kaua'i island there are Wai'ale'ale Falls which also could be 900 m high.

 Sometimes there is met also announcement that Kahiwa Falls are the LONGEST falls in Hawaii.
 This is somewhat harder to grasp - may be here is meant the distance between the extreme ends of waterfall.
-In a case of Kahiwa this distance seems to be less than 300 m: thus here Kahiwa does not win either - there are numerous falls in Hawaii with many drops divided by some distance.
+In the case of Kahiwa this distance seems to be less than 300 m: thus here Kahiwa does not win either - there are numerous falls in Hawaii with many drops divided by some distance.

 Very often the beautiful nearby Papalaua Falls are presented as Kahiwa Falls.
 See yourselves - search of "Kahiwa" in Flickr will bring you four images of Papalaua Falls!
 Only one of these images by luck contains also Kahiwa Falls seen to the right from pole.